Milk Microbiology Training

 4,5 (71 voting)

-Last update date 10/2025
+Last update date 05/2026

 Türkçe

-Ecology Training Program check out our education.
+Fruit and Vegetable Marketing Training check out our education.

 The Milk Microbiology Training provides participants with microbiological analysis skills aimed at improving hygiene and quality in milk and dairy products.
 Participants gain the opportunity to learn scientifically based production processes that comply with food safety standards.